PedroZappa/42_minitalk/README.md

 It first receives an integer as "header information" specifying the length in bytes of the data about to be transferred, then come the actual bits of the message.

-To store the data according to the data type being received the following bitwise operations and conditionals are employed:
+To store the bits according to the data type being received the following bitwise operations and conditionals are employed:
 ```c
 if ((sig == SIGUSR2) && !server.received)
 	server.data |= 1 << (((sizeof(int) * 8) - 1) - server.bits);